Eric Shogren: Financial difficulties and criminal prosecution

 In 2008, Novosibirsk workers of NYP held rallies to protest against delay wage.
 In February 2009, the company employees also organized a picket in the city, Eric Shogren arrived at the picketers.
 He said that the company wants to return money to people and that debts are gradually being paid to many former employees.

 In April 2009, Shogren and the company's top manager Evgenia Golovkova were detained, but they were released on bail after 48 hours.

 In August 2009, Eric Shogren organized a press conference, he told reporters that bankruptcy trustee Vladimir Klopov attempted to raider the NYP pizzeria located in Akademgorodok on Morskoy Prospect.
 Shogren also expressed the opinion that because of the raider seizure, the company lost one NYP in Pervomaysky Square of Novosibirsk and one pizzeria in Barnaul.

 In 2010, a criminal case was opened against Eric Shogren and Evgenia Golovkova.
 They were accused of fraud.
 The prosecution stated that Shogren and Golovkova in 2006 persuaded their employee, Anna Sidevich, to issue a loan of one million rubles in the Bank of Moscow, promising to return her money.

 In 2014, the Zheleznodorozhny District Court of Novosibirsk dismissed the criminal case against Eric Shogren and Evgenia Golovkova.
-The state prosecution asked to appoint Shogren and Golovkova five and a half years of probation, after which it immediately expressed a request for their release "due to the expiration of the statute of limitations".
-Businessmen do not admit their guilt.
+The state prosecution asked to appoint Shogren and Golovkova five and a half years of probation, after which it immediately expressed a request for their release "due to the expiration of the statute of limitations" and expressed that the businessmen did not admit their guilt.